Broward Sheriff Gregory Tony saves man found slumped over wheel at stoplight

 According to Tony, he was heading home when he noticed the vehicle in front of him did not move when the traffic light turned green.

-He and others honked several times to no avail, and that is when he decided to investigate.
+Tony said he called 911 and put on his bulletproof vest as a precaution.
 Upon approaching the car, the sheriff said he found a man slumped over the wheel.

 Tony said after he first started doing CPR and got a pulse, Dillon’s heart stopped a second time.
 He then had to perform a second round of compressions.